 Among the range of retirement benefits provided in businesses around the Group are a number of defined benefit pension plans and an unfunded healthcare benefit scheme in the US.
 The amounts recorded in the financial statements for both of these types of arrangement are based on a number of assumptions, changes to which could have a material impact on the reported amounts.

 Any net deficit or surplus arising on defined benefit plans and the liability under the healthcare plan is shown in the statement of financial position.
 The amount recorded is the difference between plan assets and liabilities at the balance sheet date.
-The group only recognises a surplus to the extent it has an unconditional right to a refund or a reduction in future contributions.
 Plan assets are based on market value at that date.
 Plan liabilities, including healthcare liabilities, are based on actuarial estimates of the present value of future pension or other benefits that will be payable to members.
 The most sensitive assumptions involved in calculating the expected liabilities are mortality rates and the discount rate used to calculate the present value.
-If the mortality rates assumption changed, a one year increase to longevity at age 65 would increase the liability by £61 million.
+If the mortality rates assumption changed, a one year increase to longevity at age 65 would increase the liability by £65 million.
 The main financial assumption is the real discount rate, being the excess of the discount rate over the rate of inflation.
-If this assumption increased by 0.1%, the gross plan liabilities would decrease by approximately £18 million.
+If this assumption increased by 0.1%, the gross plan liabilities would decrease by approximately £19 million.

 The Group recognises a provision where a legal or constructive obligation exists at the balance sheet date and a reliable estimate can be made of the likely outcome.
 Where appropriate, future cash outflows that are expected to arise over a number of years are discounted to a present value using a relevant discount rate.

 At the balance sheet date, provisions included amounts for insurance claims payable by the Group’s reinsurance company, legal matters, employee termination and other restructuring costs.